-Trying to get accepted to a college of choice can be a stressful, long and laborious process.
+Trying to get accepted to a college of choice can be a stressful, long and difficult process.
 For that reason, many young people choose to either delay it or hold off altogether until they feel they’re better equipped to handle it.
 Others may have reasons that pertain to deciding to get a job instead to help out the family, which might be in need and could use an extra income.

-When the decision is made to get a job before entering college, many young people can be befuddled by what to do, since in many cases it’s their first job they’re getting.
+When the decision is made to get a job before entering college, many young people can be bewildered by what to do, since in many cases it’s their first job they’re getting.
 To try and help, the parents as experienced elders routinely get involved in softening the blow.

 Some parents go overboard though for their help, and they “hover” over their kids to such a high degree that they’re known as “helicopter parents.”
 Many others put helicopter parents to shame by being hyperaggressive in “mowing down” their kids’ obstacles and are known as “lawnmower parents.”
 While taking a keen interest in helping their kids land a job is noble, there are ways to do so without being overbearing, just supportive.